A New Home for Glasgow's Hospice

 The Prince and Princess of Wales Hospice has developed and grown beyond recognition from its early beginnings in 1983 when it occupied just one Georgian townhouse in Carlton Place, Glasgow.
 Today it occupies four adjacent townhouses which have been developed to create one building.

 However, due to the constraints of our present facility, which have been developed as far as possible, we are being hampered in our ability to grow and develop.
-In 2011 we therefore unveiled our plans to build a brand new Hospice for the people of Glasgow, which will enhance our current services and allow us to lower our age limit to those aged 15 and above.
+We therefore unveiled our plans to build a brand new Hospice for the people of Glasgow, which will enhance our current services and also allow us to lower our age limit to those aged 15 and above.

 To find out how you can help, please click here.